 CLOCKWISE TOP LEFT: GABRIEL OROZCO, PING POND TABLE, 1998; MAURIZIO CATTELAN, STADIUM, 1991; HANK WILLIS THOMAS, GUERNICA, 2016; HOLLY BASS, NWBA (JORDAN) 2012; CATHERINE OPIE, DIANA, 2012; JENIFER K WOFFORD, VMD, 2024

-Now on view at the San Francisco Museum of Modern Art (SFMOMA) is Get in the Game: Sports, Art, Culture.
-The exhibition explores the powerful influence of sport in our culture, and is the museum’s most expansive presentation dedicated to a subject with more than 200 artworks that include paintings, sculptures, photographs, design objects — together with sports gear, gaming and apparel — by some of today’s most influential artists.
+Now on view at the Pérez Art Museum Miami (PAMM) in Miami, Florida is Get in the Game: Sports, Art, Culture.
+Organized by San Francisco Museum of Modern Art (SFMOMA), the exhibition explores the powerful influence of sport in our culture with an expansive presentation that includes paintings, sculptures, photographs, design objects by some of today’s most influential artists.

 SAM MCKINNISS, AMERIQUEST FIELD IN ARLINGTON, TX, SEPT.
 3, 2006, 2022